 Wise stewardship of natural energy resources lies at the heart of securing a healthy and prosperous future for all people.
 Meeting these stewardship challenges is a matter of materials – the stuff out of which civilization is built.
 Faculty members in materials science and engineering at Johns Hopkins are at the forefront of discovering new materials and streamlining their translation from the laboratory to the marketplace, where they can contribute to real-world solutions.
-A livable future on Earth depends on continued investment in the basic science associated with developing innovative materials for energy and sustainability.
+A livable future on Earth depends on continued investment in the discovery science associated with developing innovative materials for energy and sustainability.
 Fundamental research already under way at Johns Hopkins illustrates the promise of materials science.
 For example, current projects are paving the way to:

 - facilitate development of new processes that can transform abundant natural gas into high-strength carbon fiber (providing, for example, much lighter material for vehicles) and clean-burning hydrogen;

 - enable the manufacture and use of fertilizers without secondary carbon dioxide emissions or the pollution of streams and rivers;

 - pull carbon dioxide from the air and transform it into fuels; and

 - create new materials that can withstand and protect us from the extreme environments of space.